C-KLex/GitEducation/code_style_and_naming.md

             }
     ```

-4.Always include a default case to handle unexpected values.
+4. Always include a default case to handle unexpected values.
 This case should clearly communicate how unexpected values are handled.

-5.Include a break statement at the end of each case to prevent fall-through to the next case.
+5. Include a break statement at the end of each case to prevent fall-through to the next case.
 If fall-through is intentional, document it with a comment.

 # Naming convention